evan-07/gcp-role-lookup/README.md

 ---

-## Authentication
+## Authentication (Optional)

 This tool requires GCP credentials to refresh role data from the IAM API.
+This is required only if a refresh of role and permissions data is needed.

 ### Option 1: Application Default Credentials (Recommended for Development)